shirish-patil/cypress-automation/README.md

 4. Add your CV file:
    - Place your CV file in `cypress/fixtures/` directory
-   - Name it `ShirishPatil.pdf` (or update the file name in the test if using a different name)
+   - The file must be in PDF format
+   - The test will automatically detect and use the PDF file
+   - Only one PDF file should be present in the fixtures directory

 ## Running Tests